Q: What is AWS Migration Hub?

 Importing servers and applications

-Q: How does the Migration Hub import feature work?
+Q: How does the AWS Migration Hub import feature work?

 You can access the AWS Migration Hub import feature either from the Migration Hub console or by invoking the Application Discovery Service APIs.
 The imported data is stored in the Application Discovery Service data repository in encrypted format.